septe01/DW14SMTDY__Breednder/README.md

 `npm start`

 ### Client Setup
-First npm install after install  Then, run the application.
+First `npm install` will be install package module after install  Then, run the application.

 `npm start`